-The Cosmo Barbershop is a fun spot, and it’s not nearly as big as a typical Vegas nightclub.
+The Cosmo Barbershop is a fun spot, and it’s not nearly as big as a typical nightclub.
 But it still gets packed – especially on the weekends.

 It has a great atmosphere with everyone dancing together and singing with the band.
 And there’s a small dance floor for guests that really want to get their groove on.

 The open seating at the bar is a nice feature because not many places offer that.
 Additionally, the drinks here are excellent – there are even cocktails with guitar ice cubes!

 So, that said, I think you’ll enjoy The Barbershop Las Vegas if you: